What Are Internal Links In SEO?

 While internally linking the pages within your site, the primary focus should be on adding value and providing relevant information to your readers.
 The link value distributed throughout your website also provides value to the people visiting the site.

 Internal linking also enhances user engagement on your website.
 After all, when readers encounter an internal link that matches the content context, they’re more likely to click on it.
-This can also be an external link; ensure that the links point to a content source that the reader will find relevant to their Google Search.
+This can also be an external link; ensure that the links point to a content source the reader finds relevant to their Google Search.

 Contextual internal links are more beneficial for your site.
-As long as they are relevant and placed naturally within your content, the readers will spend a long time on your site, becoming more involved in the overall website experience.
+As long as they are relevant and placed naturally within your content, readers will spend a long time on your site and become more involved in the overall website experience.

-Internal links to the content on your site send strong signals to users and search engines that the content you are linking to is equally informative and relevant to the conducted Google Search.
+Internal links to your site’s content send strong signals to users and search engines that the content you are linking to is equally informative and relevant to a Google Search.
 This not only ensures a smooth user experience but also helps your SEO.

 4. Including Relevant Keywords In The Anchor Text

-Most SEO experts would ask you to refrain from including keywords in the internal link anchor text for any particular content or post.
-However, the anchor text should tell the readers what they can expect from the linked source, including arriving on a page with relevant content.
+Most SEO experts would advise refraining from including keywords in the internal link anchor text for any particular content or post.
+However, the anchor text should tell readers what they can expect from the linked source, including arriving on a page with relevant content.

 Rich Anchors Influence Rankings